 - Write your page content naturally, do not stuff it full of keywords

-- Always ensure that your content is written for humans, not bots
+- Always ensure that you write your content for humans, not bots

-- Ensure that your website navigation is well placed and easy to follow
+- Ensure that your website navigation is easy to follow

 - Try to publish AT LEAST 4 pages of unique content per month

-- It is a good idea to add relevant filenames to all your images used (“my-great-image-name.png”)
+- Add relevant filenames to all your images used (“my-great-image-name.png”)